project-origin/registry/doc/client/examples/getting-started.md

 This getting started expects a running registry you can connect to.

+To call the registries, one should use the [client library available on nuget.org](https://www.nuget.org/packages/ProjectOrigin.Electricity.Client/).

 ## Connecting to a Registry

 All commands to a registry happens through a RegisterClient,